 “The focus of this video is to begin to disseminate information in an organized way about “cult apologists” or cult defenders, or “academics” (these are rabbit ears)… who have published journal articles and books and have said “THERE’S NOTHING WRONG WITH MOON.
 HE’S NEVER LIED.”

 Wow.
 Right out of the gate we’re going to need to examine the way Steve is representing the writings of sociologists who have written about Sun Myung Moon.
-In everything I’ve read, I have never ever seen a sociologist state “THERE IS NOTHING WRONG WITH MOON.
+In everything I’ve read, I have never seen even one sociologist state “THERE IS NOTHING WRONG WITH MOON.
 HE’S NEVER LIED.”

 On the contrary, many of them go into the problem areas.
 But they just aren’t hysterical about it.
 They stay grounded and stick to the facts.
 Unlike Steve here.